Total vasectomies performed by Dr. Monteith as of January 1st, 2020: 3,470

 Dr. Monteith does not routinely provide anxiety reducing medications or narcotic pain medications before, during, or after vasectomy.

 Most patients will not have significant discomfort after their procedure.
-If patients experience discomfort after their procedure then most will experience adequate relief with over-the-counter anti-inflammatory medication (ibuprofen, Motrin, Advil, Aleve).
+If patients experience discomfort after their procedure then most will experience adequate relief with over-the-counter anti-inflammatory medications (ibuprofen, Motrin, Advil, Aleve).

 Approximately twice a year Dr. Monteith will have to provide a prescription narcotic for a patient after vasectomy.

 Survey respondents who indicated requiring prescription pain medication typically had their own supply of these medications from previous surgical procedures or pre-existing medical conditions.

 Pain one month after Gentle Touch Vasectomy